lab596/civiform/Data-versioning-model.md

 #### Lifecycle

 A Question or Program can conceptually be in one of three states: ACTIVE, DRAFT, DELETED.
+A Draft question may also have a previous active version or not for a new one.

-As it changes states the representative data will get copied forward, and the *[stage](https://github.com/seattle-uat/civiform/blob/45631099ef4245f60a98d5ab8cb90178aab7cfb2/universal-application-tool-0.0.1/app/models/LifecycleStage.java#L12)* of the relevant data-copies are updated which included OBSOLETE also. (more on this later)
+As a QP changes states the representative data will get copied forward, and the *[stage](https://github.com/seattle-uat/civiform/blob/45631099ef4245f60a98d5ab8cb90178aab7cfb2/universal-application-tool-0.0.1/app/models/LifecycleStage.java#L12)* of the relevant data-copies are updated which included OBSOLETE also. (more on this later)

 ### Data Model